scylladb/cpp-rust-driver/docs/source/topics/configuration/performance-tips.md

 ### Use a single persistent session

-Sessions are expensive objects to create in both time and resources because they maintain a pool of connections to your Cassandra cluster.
+Sessions are expensive objects to create in both time and resources because they maintain a pool of connections to your ScyllaDB/Cassandra cluster.
 An application should create a minimal number of sessions and maintain them for the lifetime of an application.